Tinahely: Amenities and events

 The Courthouse Arts Centre, Dwyer Square, formerly the civil courthouse building hosts musical performances, artist exhibitions, plays and film screenings.
 The building was restored by a committee of local people with help from FÁS.
 The local public library, also in Dwyer Square, was formerly the town's market house.
 There is also a community center located on grounds of original national school on School Road.

 Churches in the area include St. Kevin's Church, Kilavaney (Roman Catholic), St. Peter & St. Paul Church, Crossbridge (a Roman Catholic sub-parish of Kilaveney), and Kilcommon Church, Parish of Crosspatrick and Carnew Group (Church of Ireland).

 There is a walking route along the line of a former railway which leads from Tinahely to Tomnafinnoge Oak Wood in the nearby town of Shillelagh.
 Three circular waymarked trails were also opened in 2010, and Tinahely is close to the Wicklow Way, one of Ireland's most popular long-distance trails.

-The Tinahely Agricultural Show takes place annually on the first Monday of August (a bank holiday in the Republic of Ireland).
-This one-day show is held at Fairwood Park and has been running for over 70 years.
+The Tinahely Agricultural Show is a one-day show that takes place annually at Fairwood Park on the first Monday of August (a bank holiday in the Republic of Ireland).
+The first show was held in 1935.